-- Take the general section of the Graduate Record Examination and arrange for the official score to be sent to the Graduate School, Graduate Admissions (the Physics subject GRE is recommended, but not required).
+- Take the general section of the Graduate Record Examination and arrange for the official score to be sent to the Graduate School (the Physics subject GRE is recommended, but not required).

-- Arrange for at least two letters of recommendation to be sent to the Graduate School, Graduate Admissions.
+- Arrange for at least two letters of recommendation to be sent to the Graduate School.
 Persons familiar with the applicant’s academic work should write these letters.
 Please use the recommendation form or complete the relevant section in the online application so that your letter writers will receive an email request to submit their recommendation electronically.

 - All applicants whose native language is not English are required to achieve a TOEFL score greater than 79 on the internet-based test or a composite score of at least 6.5 on the IELTS test.
 Students holding a bachelor's degree from an accredited institution in the United States are exempt from this requirement.